Big-Data-IA-Team-5/pe-dashboard-ai50/data/dashboards/structured/fireworks-ai.md

-# Fireworks AI Investor Dashboard

 ## Company Overview
-- **Legal Name**: Fireworks AI
-- **HQ**: Redwood City, California, United States
-- **Founded**: 2023
-- **Categories**: AI
-- **Competitive Positioning**: Not disclosed.
+Fireworks AI ("Fireworks") is a company founded in 2023, specializing in Artificial Intelligence and Enterprise Solutions.
+The company operates in the rapidly evolving AI landscape, focusing on providing advanced solutions for enterprise applications.
+Currently, there are no disclosed leadership team members or related companies, indicating a nascent stage in its corporate development.

 ## Business Model and GTM
-Fireworks AI sells to enterprises, offering a subscription-based pricing model for its primary product, Fireworks AI Cloud.
-Other products' pricing models are not disclosed.
-There are no publicly named integration partners or reference customers.
+Fireworks sells its flagship product, the Fireworks AI Platform, to enterprise customers seeking optimized AI solutions.
+The platform is designed to facilitate enhanced inference and agent development, catering to businesses looking to leverage AI for operational efficiency.
+Specific pricing models and integration partners have not been disclosed, suggesting that the company may still be finalizing its go-to-market strategy.

 ## Funding & Investor Profile
-- **Recent Funding Event**:
-  - **Round**: Not disclosed
-  - **Amount**: $250,000,000
-  - **Investors**: Not disclosed
-  - **Valuation**: Not disclosed
-- **Total Raised**: Not disclosed
-- **Last Round Name**: Not disclosed
-- **Last Disclosed Valuation**: Not disclosed
+On November 7, 2025, Fireworks AI announced two significant funding rounds, raising a total of $302 million.
+The first round raised $250 million, while the second round brought in an additional $52 million.
+Unfortunately, details regarding investors and the valuation of the company remain undisclosed.
+This substantial capital influx indicates strong investor interest and potential for rapid growth.

 ## Growth Momentum
-As of November 5, 2025, Fireworks AI has a total headcount of 24.
-There is no disclosed headcount growth percentage or specific job openings for engineering or sales.
-Recent positive events include:
-- **Funding Round**: $250M raised on October 28, 2025.
-- **Product Release**: New NVIDIA Nemotron Nano 2 VL Model announced on October 27, 2025.
-- **Partnership**: Collaboration with AMD for AI infrastructure announced on October 20, 2025.
+As of November 7, 2025, Fireworks AI has not disclosed its headcount or growth metrics, nor are there any job openings listed.
+This lack of data may suggest that the company is still in the early stages of scaling its operations and workforce.
+The absence of hiring data could also imply that the company is focusing on product development and market entry rather than immediate expansion.

 ## Visibility & Market Sentiment
-No visibility metrics are available, including news mentions or sentiment analysis.
+Currently, there are no visibility metrics available for Fireworks AI, such as news mentions, sentiment scores, GitHub stars, or Glassdoor ratings.
+This absence of data may reflect the company's recent establishment and limited public presence in the market.

 ## Risks and Challenges
-- **Layoffs**: Not disclosed.
-- **Regulatory / Security Incidents**: Not disclosed.
-- **Exec Churn**: Leadership details are not disclosed.
+- Valuation not disclosed.
-- **Pricing Pressure / Commoditization**: Not disclosed.
-- **GTM Concentration Risk**: Not disclosed.
+- Competitive pressure from established AI and enterprise solution providers.
+- Lack of visibility and market sentiment data may hinder investor confidence.

 ## Outlook
-Fireworks AI is positioned in the enterprise AI space with a focus on building generative AI capabilities.
-The company has a subscription-based model for its primary product, indicating potential for recurring revenue.
-However, with only 24 employees and no disclosed hiring focus, scaling may present challenges.
-The partnerships with AMD and product releases suggest a proactive approach to market presence, but further details on leadership and market traction are needed for a comprehensive assessment.
+Fireworks AI is well-positioned for growth in the enterprise AI sector, given its substantial funding and innovative product offering.
+The recent funding rounds signal a strong belief in the company's potential, although the lack of disclosed metrics presents challenges in assessing its market position.
+As the company develops its platform and refines its go-to-market strategy, it may attract attention from potential customers and partners.

 ## Disclosure Gaps
-- “Total raised not disclosed.”
+- Valuation not disclosed.
-- “Last round name not disclosed.”
+- Revenue/ARR not disclosed.
-- “Last disclosed valuation not disclosed.”
+- Customer count not disclosed.
-- “Headcount growth percentage not disclosed.”
+- Headcount growth metrics not disclosed.
-- “No public visibility metrics available.”
-- “Leadership details not disclosed.”
+- Leadership backgrounds not disclosed.